 Although a specific service may be listed as a benefit, it will be covered for you only if, in the judgment of your Plan doctor, it is medically necessary for the prevention, diagnosis, or treatment of your illness or condition.
 No oral statement of any person shall modify or otherwise affect the benefits, limitations and exclusions of this brochure, convey or void any coverage, increase or reduce any benefits under this Plan or be used in the prosecution or defense of a claim under this Plan.
-This brochure is based on text included in the contract between OPM and this Plan and is intended to be a complete statement of benefits available to FEHB members.
-You should use this brochure to determine your entitlement to benefits.
-However, if conflicts are discovered between the language of this brochure and the contract, the contract will control.
+This brochure is the official statement of benefits on which you can rely.